WEBP to PNG Converter — Free Online

 About WEBP to PNG Conversion

 Converting WEBP to PNG sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 WEBP files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects PNG.
 The most common triggers for this conversion are uploading to a platform that rejects WEBP, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+When a WebP image needs to land in software that doesn't speak WebP — but you can't afford to lose transparency or sharp edges — PNG is the right destination.
+It's the lossless, alpha-supporting format that keeps a logo's transparent background and a screenshot's crisp text intact while shedding the compatibility headaches of WebP.

 Why People Convert WEBP to PNG

 There is no single reason to convert WEBP to PNG; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept WEBP.
 File size is the second: PNG either compresses better (saving bandwidth) or worse (preserving fidelity) than WEBP, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain WEBP variants, while PNG loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+The reason to pick PNG over JPG for a WebP is transparency and fidelity: WebP can be lossless and carry an alpha channel, and PNG is the natural home for that kind of content — logos, icons, UI screenshots and line-art — where you want a transparent background preserved and zero new compression artifacts.
+You reach for this when the image isn't a flat photo but something with edges, text, or see-through areas.

 How to Convert WEBP to PNG Online